github/developer.github.com/content/guides/getting-started.md

 </pre>

-This time, in addition to the same set of public information we retrieved for defunkt earlier, you should also see the non-public information for your user profile.
+This time, in addition to the same set of public information we retrieved for [@defunkt][defunkt github] earlier, you should also see the non-public information for your user profile.
 For example, you'll see a `plan` object in the response which gives details about the GitHub plan for the account.